- Quantitative Marketing

 - Innovation in the Market for Cell Phones in USA and China (with M. Cheng and R. B. Freeman) Abstract

 - Cell phones are an archetypal product of the 21st century knowledge economy.
-This paper develops a new dataset on the prices and attributes of cell phone models in the US and China and uses the data to estimate hedonic price equations that help assess the rate and diffusion of technological change in the industry.
-The equations show broadly similar rates of technological improvements and diffusion of improvements in the two countries, despite differences in GDP/capita and in economic institutions.
+This paper develops a new dataset on the prices and attributes of close-to-all cell phone models in the U.S. and China and uses the data to estimate hedonic price equations that help assess the rate and diffusion of technological change in the industry.
+The equations show broadly similar rates of technological improvements and diffusion of improvements in the two countries, despite differences in GDP / capita and in economic institutions.
 The rapid technological change combined with the 2-3 hours per day that consumers use the phones suggests that standard measures of GDP understate the contribution of cell phones to economic well-being.